riddledbatz/riddledbatz/README.md

                      other things i enjoy a lot ! :

-adventure time  /  fionna and cake  , harry potter media :: MOSTLY ATYD ! :: , falsettos , monster high , bloodborne , dnd , repo! the genetic opera , ghostbusters , the big bang theory , ranfren , epic the musical , bg3 , reanimator , mlp , and paul dano media !! [ annd much much more ]  !
+adventure time  /  fionna and cake  , harry potter media :: MOSTLY ATYD ! :: , falsettos , monster high , bloodborne , dnd , repo! the genetic opera , ghostbusters , the big bang theory , ranfren , epic the musical , bg3 , reanimator , mlp , paul dano media , some marvel characters, skyrim, soulsborne stuff, aquabats , werewolf media, wicked, the saw franchise, phantom of the paradise, psychonauts, homestuck, and so much more ehehe.. ask me !!! i like many more things but cannot think of more to list at the moment !! i probably know it and or enjoy it

 !!
 TO BE VERY CLEAR .
 I DO NOT WELCOME JKR SUPPORTERS, NOR DO I SUPPORT JKR.
 PLEASSE BLOCK ME OR JUST DNI IF YOU SUPPORT HER !!